jjyr/rblisp/README.md

 rblisp
 ======

-lisp-like interpreter in ruby, just for study.
+lisp-like interpreter in ruby.

 ##NOTE
-1. just for study.
+1. For study, just enough.
 2. all methods / evaluate / local\_variables delegate to ruby.
 3. easy to learn.